How to Purify Salt Water: 4 Methods That Work

 So let’s jump right into it and see how to an water into refreshing, life-saving drinkable water.

-You should never drink saline water
+WARNING: You should never drink saline water!

 A common method to generate fresh water from salty seawater is solar distillation.
 It’s a mobile and sustainable approach requiring nothing more than the sun’s heat to distill the water.